code-differently/code-differently-25-q1/lesson_00/montezL0/README.md

 ## Introduction

 I am an aspiring Software Engineer with six  months of experience.
 Born in Philadelphia, PA going to high school in CHAD which is a art school.
 We did several murals in Philadelphia.
-The one most prominate one is the one on the side of childrens hospital.
+The one most prominent one is the one on the side of childrens hospital.
 In that school I met with the now famous Quinta Brunson from Abbott Elementary.
 Throughout the years I fell in love with drawing, painting, Working Out and now coding.
-I try to to challenge myself daily in workouts and every summer try to climg one mountain.
+I try to to challenge myself daily in workouts and every summer try to climb one mountain.
 Everyday I am trying to become a better person.

 ## Prerequisites